 That one year Dale spent in the wrong networking group is an example of where networking was not working – at least as a Certified Legal Nurse Consultant.
 She wisely sought out and found the appropriate group to network with.

 Networking is often overrated.
 I’ve seen people spend countless hours in meaningless conversation with people they really don’t want to spend time with while trying to build a business.
 The best way to find attorneys through networking is to spend time with potential attorney-prospects or people closely related to them.
-Your prospects are attorneys, so if you want to hang somewhere, hang out at the courthouse.
 Target your networking to where it will make the most impact.

 Be cautious also with established networking groups, such as associations, and with how much power you give them over your success.
-Sometimes when you’re within a network, and your ideas don’t align with that network, people can try to persuade you to their side and it can often be the “dark side.”
-I often wonder what people expect when they join a closed-minded organization.
-Do they expect members to share business (Sure, I’ve been working with Bob Smith but you can cut me out)?
+Sometimes when you’re within a network, and your ideas don’t align with that network, people can try to persuade you to their side.
 Or even worse, the network will try to eliminate you or blackball you in your industry because of your ideas or stance.